apocop/apocop.githup.io/about.md

 permalink: /about/
 ---

-Hello, my name is Daniel Dorado, I'm a linguist and I find the tools we build using Natural Language Processing and Machine Learning fascinating.
-Whether it's a digital assistant such as Siri, a language model for text prediction, or building a chatbot.
+### Welcome!
+Why hello there!
+My name is Daniel and I'm into programming and linguistics.
+I'm so into these that I got a degree in Speech and Language Technologies. :D

+I like building useful tools.